Educational Services Assistant - Accounting, Business & Economics, Communications, Computer Science, Information Technology, and Mathematics

 Typical Duties and Responsibilities

-1. Performs a range of administrative/office support services including correspondence preparation; filing maintenance and retrieval; copying; customer service by phone, in person and through the mail; opening mail; scheduling meetings; arranging travel; etc.
+- Performs a range of administrative/office support services including correspondence preparation; filing maintenance and retrieval; copying; customer service by phone, in person, and through the mail; opening mail; scheduling meetings; arranging travel; etc.

-2. Performs a variety of critical logistical support services including: planning and scheduling meetings, events, travel, etc.; arranging appointments; planning and overseeing mailings; preparing and circulating agendas/announcements/minutes. reconciles department purchasing cards, keeps accurate file of purchases and receipts for each managed card.
+- Performs a variety of critical logistical support services including: planning and scheduling meetings, events, travel, etc.; arranging appointments; planning and overseeing mailings; preparing and circulating agendas/announcements/minutes; reconciles department purchasing cards, keeps accurate file of purchases and receipts for each managed card.

-8. Conducts financial transaction such as securing travel, accommodations, and conference / workshop registration.
+- Conducts financial transaction such as securing travel, accommodations, and conference/workshop registration.
 Monitors faculty development expenditures and institutes payment requests.

-9. Assists with the organization of the Liberal Arts Symposium – creation of program, organization of space and room reservations, recruitment of volunteers for event, creation of posters and signs for the event, provide other assistance to the faculty organizer as needed.
+- Assists with the organization of the Liberal Arts Symposium - creation of program, organization of space and room reservations, recruitment of volunteers for the event, creation of posters and signs for the event, provide other assistance to the faculty organizers as needed.

-10. Maintains copier and paper supplies for use in copier.
-Initiates service call as needed for maintenance or repair to copier.
+- Maintains copier and paper supplies for use in copier.
+Initiates service calls as needed for maintenance or repairs to copier.

-11. Organizes interview schedule, overnight accommodations, dinner reservations for candidates involved in job searches.
-Organizes receipts and sends information to Human Resources.
+- Organizes interview schedule, overnight accommodations, dinner reservations for candidates involved in job searches.
+Organizaes receipts and sends information to Human Resources.

 Works with considerable independence.
 Must work collaboratively with diverse individuals and groups.
 May supervise a small support staff and/or student assistants.